Asking questions in German ...

 Why?

 These are the important w-question German words.
 You will often need them, to ask questions.
-But how to use them?
+But how can we use them?

 Forming Questions